dwyl/quotes/README.md

 ![pull-request-merged](https://user-images.githubusercontent.com/194400/66870725-fde21e00-ef99-11e9-8de1-720ab0ffdeef.png)

-Once you have contributed an improvement, you will be added to the list of maintainers and will be able to approve other people's additions.
+Once you've contributed an improvement, you'll be invited to be a maintainer and will be able to approve other people's additions.